Keyboard shortcuts

 Execution time100 ms

+WASM memory scales automatically based on the configured max_body_size.
 Exceeding these limits results in a trap (500 error for request phase, fault-tolerant for response phase).

 Troubleshooting